smart-data-lake/smart-data-lake/docs/getting-started/part-1/select-columns.md

 In a first step, we want to make the airport data more understandable by removing any columns we don't need.
 Since we don't introduce any business logic into the transformation, the resulting data object will reside in the integration layer and thus will be called *int-airports*.
-Put this in the existing `dataObjects` section:
+Put this in the existing `dataObjects` section of airports.conf:
 ```
   int-airports {
     type = CsvFileDataObject
     path = "~{id}"
   }
 ```

 ## Define select-airport-cols action

-Next, add these lines in the existing actions section:
+Next, add these lines in the actions section of airports.conf:
 ```
   select-airport-cols {
     type = CopyAction